Tehreek-e-Jafaria (Pakistan): Sanctions

-Although TJP has been designated as a "terrorist organisation", Qazi Hussain Ahmad, a senior member of Pakistani Parliament and the leader of Jamaat-e-Islami, Pakistan's oldest Islamist party, says he banned groups have no ties with the militants.
-He notes that one organization is part of the Muttahida Majlis-e-Amal, the major opposition alliance of religious parties, which also includes Ahmad's group.
+Although TJP had been designated as a "terrorist organisation", Qazi Hussain Ahmad, a senior member of Pakistani Parliament and the leader of Jamaat-e-Islami, Pakistan's oldest Islamist party, said the banned groups have no ties with the militants.
+He notes that one organization is part of the Muttahida Majlis-e-Amal, the major opposition alliance of religious parties, which also includes Ahmad's group against Pervaiz Musharraf.

+In March 2024, Punjab Counter-Terrorism Department (CTD) claimed to have conducted 229 intelligence-based operaions in different districts of Punjab to thwart incidents of terrorism, in which 228 suspects were picked and interrogated.
+Of them, 23 alleged terrorists were arrested with weapons, explosives and other prohibited materials.
+The suspects allegedly belong to the banned militant outfits Al-Qaeda, Tehreek-i-Taliban Pakistan, Baloch Liberation Army, Lashkar-i-Jhangvi, Sipah-e-Sahaba Pakistan, Tehreek-i-Jafaria Pakistan and Jaish-i-Mohammed.

+In September 2024, according to a spokesman of Pakistan Counter Terrorism Department, CTD Punjab carried out 475 intelligence-based operations in different districts of Punjab in order to prevent terrorism attacks, during which 475 individuals were interrogated while 33 suspects possessing weapons, explosives, and other prohibited materials, were arrested.
+The arrested suspects belonged to banned organizations, isuch as Sipah-e-Sahaba Pakistan, Fitnal Khwarji (Pakistani Taliban), Lashkar-e-Jhangvi, the 133 Brigade, Tehreek-e-Jafaria Pakistan, Al-Qaeda, Jamaat-ul-Ahrar, [retired/former] Zainebiyoun Brigade and others.
+They had been arrested during operations conducted in: Gujranwala, Hafizabad, Mianwali, Bahawalpur, Nankana Sahib, Lahore, Khushab, Jhang, Attock, Sargodha, Sheikhupura, Faisalabad, Bahawalnagar, Rawalpindi, Bhakkar, Hafizabad, Narowal, Attock, Sahiwal and Rahim Yar Khan, according to the CTD Punjab spokesperson.
+As per a list provided by the CTD of the 33 suspects, eight of them, the highest number, had been arrested from Lahore.
+During the operations, 4,895 grams of explosives, 2 hand grenades, 2 IEDs (improvised explosive devices), 26 detonators, 73 feet of safety fuse wire, 4 pistols, 19 bullets, 17 pamphlets of banned organizations, 7 magazines, 15 boxes, 121 pamphlets, 156 stickers, 4 receipt books, 2 mobile phones and Rs 99,660 in cash had been recovered from the suspects.

 Ideology

-According to TJP, Islam is and was the basic ideology of Pakistan; by deviating this ideology a conspiracy was made to make Pakistan a sectarian state in the period of General Zia-ul-Haq, a dictator.
+According to TJP, Islam is and was the basic ideology of Pakistan; by deviating this ideology, a conspiracy was made to make Pakistan a sectarian state in the period of General Zia-ul-Haq, a dictator.
 At this stage, the formation of TNFJ was deemed necessary for the failure of this conspiracy.

 The main objective of this organisation was to protect the rights of Shia Muslims of Pakistan and give them a voice in the Parliament of Pakistan.
 They do not advocate a Shia Islamic state and have cordial relations with Sunni organization including Sunni Ittehad Council, that is why they joined the coalition of religious political parties Muttahida Majlis-e-Amal that won 53 out of 272 elected members in legislative elections held on October 20, 2002.